libp2p/js-libp2p/doc/TROUBLESHOOTING.md

 - Validate that the string is a correct Multiaddr.
 Construct addresses using `@multiformats/multiaddr` where possible to avoid typos.
 - Ensure all required protocol parts are present (e.g. `/ip4/.../tcp/...`, `/dns4/.../tcp/.../ws`).

-### WebTransport cannot listen in Node.js
+### WebTransport is not supported in Node.js

 Symptoms:

-- Attempting to listen using WebTransport fails.
+- Attempting to configure, dial, or listen using WebTransport in Node.js does not work.

 Context:

-- The WebTransport transport currently only supports dialing to other nodes.
-Listening requires QUIC support to land in Node.js first.
+- In Node.js the WebTransport API is not available, so the transport does not enable dialing (it checks for a global `WebTransport`) and does not support listening.

 Actions:

-- Use WebTransport for dialing only.
-For listening in Node.js, use supported server-side transports such as TCP or WebSockets.
+- Do not use WebTransport in Node.js.
+Use supported transports such as TCP or WebSockets.
+- Use WebTransport only in environments that provide a `WebTransport` implementation.

 ### Peer discovery does not emit events